Design System

 The Brand layer filters those primitives into semantic groups: Base, Muted, Primary, Info, Success, Warning, Error, each with a full scale plus alpha variants for overlay and background use.

-At the top, the Mapped layer assigns meaning: tokens like information, information-hover, or success-on-action reference Brand values directly, so components consume intent rather than raw color.
+At the top, the Mapped layer assigns meaning: tokens like information, information-hover, or success-on-action reference Brand values directly.
+Components consume intent rather than raw color.

 A change at any tier cascades correctly through the system.

 Accessibility was built into the palette documentation from the beginning.
-Contrast ratios were tested against WCAG 2.1 standards across each scale, with a minimum of AA compliance required throughout.
-AAA ratings were achieved across the majority of stops, particularly those intended for text and iconography.
+Contrast ratios were tested against WCAG 2.1 standards across each scale, with AA compliance as the minimum.
+AAA ratings were achieved across the majority of stops, particularly those used for text and iconography.

 Variables & Documentation

 Figma variables were central to how the system held together.
-Rather than using styles alone, variables meant the system could support theming and mode-switching properly.
+Rather than using styles alone, variables meant the system could support theming and mode-switching.

 Component Architecture